 9.6.3.3 Minimum requirement for BS type 2-O

-For MIMO transmission, at each carrier frequency, OTA TAE shall not exceed 65 ns.
+For MIMO transmission within the frequency spectrum range of 24.25 to 52.60 GHz, at each carrier frequency, OTA TAE shall not exceed 65 ns.

-For intra-band contiguous carrier aggregation, with or without MIMO, OTA TAE shall not exceed 130 ns.
+For intra-band contiguous carrier aggregation within the frequency spectrum range of 24.25 to 52.60 GHz, with or without MIMO, OTA TAE shall not exceed 130 ns.

-For intra-band non-contiguous carrier aggregation, with or without MIMO, OTA TAE shall not exceed 260 ns.
+For intra-band non-contiguous carrier aggregation within the frequency spectrum range of 24.25 to 52.60 GHz, with or without MIMO, OTA TAE shall not exceed 260 ns.

 For inter-band carrier aggregation, with or without MIMO, OTA TAE shall not exceed 3 µs.